vrona/FHE.Chess/docs/Project_Flow.md

     *   **Model's accuracies**<br>

-    Here, the graph curves show **accuracies of clear (quantized) vs fhe (simulation) inferences on the same 81000+ moves testset**.
+    Here, the graph curves show **accuracies of clear vs fhe (simulation with quantizatio) inferences on the same 81000+ moves testset**.
-    - Source models: the Greens.
+    - Source models: the Greens.<br>
         Model under Fhe simulated context is about 2% less accurate (45% vs 46% under clear) and this is because of quantization (see above),

-    - Target models: the Blues.
+    - Target models: the Blues.<br>
         The gap is increased up to 5% (52.6% fhe simulated vs 55% clear).<br>
         Here, in addition of quantization (see above) the gap is bigger perhaps because how the *Brevitas lib* handles arithmetic operation on QuantTensors.<br>
         Indeed, the precision acquired while learning by two QuantTensors may be partially vanished when adding them.
-And this is because one of the QuantTensor's inner scale is replaced by the other.<br>
+And this is because one of the QuantTensor's inner scale is replaced by the other (scales has to be the same).<br>
         (Some have trouble concatenating QuantTensor with Brevitas, as well).

     <div align="center"><img src="../images/accuracy_all.png" style="width:'50%'"/></div><br>

     The gap between Target model global accuracy vs Source model is substantial due to the combination of the input_data: chessboard + source square.<br>
-    The pattern between this merged input (with normalized value) and the output target square (from training data) is simpler to converge to than a chessboard input_data and a source square to select (aka Source model's job).
+    The pattern between this merged input (with normalized value) and the output target square (from training data) is simpler to converge to than a chessboard input_data and a source square as an output (aka Source model's job).

 ## Compilation / Simulation / Deployment (FHE client-server)